No Account? Sign Up Here.

 The CTEBA follows the Legion model.
 Along with employing the same rules, such as wood bats and pitch counts, the state is grouped into divisions that roughly mirror Legion zones.

-Meriden and Cheshire are grouped in Division 1 with Avon, Berlin, Bristol, Newington, Simsbury and West Hartford.
-Wallingford is in Division 2 with Branford, East Haven, Hamden, Madison, Milford, New Haven, North Haven, Orange and West Haven.
+Grouped in Division 1 are Avon, Berlin, Bristol, Cheshire, Meriden, Newington, Simsbury and West Hartford.
+Division 2 is Branford, East Haven, Hamden, Madison, Milford, New Haven, North Haven, Orange, Wallingford and West Haven.

 The age brackets are the traditional ones for Legion ball — U19, U17 and U15 — with a new U14 loop added to the mix.

-Once Phase II of Gov. Ned Lamont’s state reopening plan went into effect last week, outdoor activities like baseball had the green light to resume.
+Once Phase II of Gov. Ned Lamont’s state reopening plan went into effect in June, outdoor activities like baseball had the green light to resume.
 Baseball will resume, however, following state-issued health and safety guidelines.